 Whitman Capital LLC’s Doug Whitman was convicted of insider trading following a trial in which he spent more than two days on the stand telling jurors he was innocent.

 A jury in Manhattan federal court yesterday found Whitman guilty of all four counts against him after deliberating since Aug.
-17. Prosecutors claimed he traded on illegal tips about Polycom Inc. (PLCM), Google Inc. (GOOG) and Marvell Technology Group Ltd. (MRVL) His sentencing is scheduled for Dec.
+17. Prosecutors claimed he traded on illegal tips about Polycom Inc. (PLCM:US), Google Inc. (GOOG:US) and Marvell Technology Group Ltd. (MRVL:US) His sentencing is scheduled for Dec.
 20.

 Whitman, 54, is the first defendant in the government’s crackdown on hedge-fund insider trading to testify at trial.
 Jurors also heard testimony from three witnesses who pleaded guilty to passing illegal tips, including Roomy Khan, a key government informant who helped prosecutors convict Galleon Group LLC co-founder Raj Rajaratnam.